firebase/firebase-js-sdk/common/api-review/util.api.md

 // @public
 export function calculateBackoffMillis(backoffCount: number, intervalMillis?: number, backoffFactor?: number): number;

+// Warning: (ae-internal-missing-underscore) The name "checkForAndReportiOSError" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function checkForAndReportiOSError(error: DOMException): Error;

 // Warning: (ae-missing-release-tag) "Compat" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public